efraimmgon/reframe-forms/README.md

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.